ajtock/NGS_intro_Cambridge_SysBio/README.md

 Therefore, the different sequencing read lengths, qualities, abundances and error rates that are associated with different technologies need to be taken into account in order to make the right choice.

 This practical aims to familiarise you with Illumina next-generation sequencing (NGS) data and some of the command-line software tools available for their analysis.
-Command-line tools are central to most bioinformatics pipelines/workflows as they enable efficient, flexible, automated and reproducible data processing and analysis.
+Command-line tools are central to most bioinformatics pipelines as they enable efficient, flexible, automated and reproducible data processing and analysis.
 Linux operating systems are preferred for running bioinformatics analyses, as most of the command-line tools available for these analyses have been developed primarily for these systems (we are using the Ubuntu Linux distribution today).

 Don't worry if you have little or no experience with using a command-line interface, as we'll start with some straightforward commands so that you feel comfortable navigating around the file system using this interface rather than a graphical user interface (GUI).